teyenliu/alpr-unconstrained/README.md

 ## (Modification)

-**The way to process a video which will replace any car plate with a given image content.**
+**The way to process a video which will replace any car license plate with a given image content.**

 ```
 $ python license-plate-replacement.py --video cars_mountain_short.mov --replace src/hello.PNG --output output1.avi